Liouville quantum gravity spheres as matings of finite-diameter trees: Constructing a unit area quantum sphere from a -quantum cone

 The idea of the proof of Proposition~\ref{prop::cone_to_sphere} is to introduce the auxiliary event (defined in the statement of Lemma~\ref{lem::cond_x_large} just below) that $X$ takes on the value $\gamma^{-1} \log (\beta^{-1})$ after time $\tau_r$ for a fixed value of $\beta > 0$.
 Standard facts about Bessel processes imply that the law of $X$ conditioned on this event converges as $r \to -\infty$ to the $\log$ of the same type of Bessel excursion used to construct the unit area quantum sphere conditioned to take on a large value and then reparameterized by quadratic variation.
 We will then argue that this event occurs with probability tending to $1$ given $E_{r,\epsilon}$ as we decrease $\beta$ and that, conversely, $E_{r,\epsilon}$ occurs with positive probability for each fixed choice of $\beta$ uniformly in $r$ (Lemma~\ref{lem::two_e_events}).
 Combining these two results will lead to the first assertion of Proposition~\ref{prop::cone_to_sphere}.
 The second assertion follows from a similar argument.

 \begin{lemma} Suppose that we have the setup described in Proposition~\ref{prop::cone_to_sphere}.
 Let

-Let $\wt{X}$ be given by $2 \gamma^{-1} \log Z$ reparameterized to have quadratic variation $du$ where $Z$ is sampled from the excursion measure of a Bessel process of dimension $\delta = 4-\tfrac{8}{\gamma^2}$ conditioned on having maximum at least $\beta^{-1/2}$.
-Then the law of $u \mapsto X_{u+\tau_r}$ conditioned on $E_{r,\beta}'$ converges as $r \to -\infty$ weakly with respect the topology of local uniform convergence to the law of $\wt{X}$, where we have taken the horizontal translation for both so that they both hit $\beta^{-1/2}$ for the first time at $u=0$. \end{lemma} \begin{proof} This follows from standard properties of Bessel processes; see \cite[Lemma~3.6]{dms2014mating}. \end{proof}
+Let $\wt{X}$ be given by $2 \gamma^{-1} \log Z$ reparameterized to have quadratic variation $du$ where $Z$ is sampled from the excursion measure of a Bessel process of dimension $\delta = 4-\tfrac{8}{\gamma^2}$ conditioned on having maximum at least~$\beta^{-1/2}$.
+Then the law of $u \mapsto X_{u+\tau_r}$ conditioned on~$E_{r,\beta}'$ converges as $r \to -\infty$ weakly with respect the topology of local uniform convergence to the law of~$\wt{X}$, where we have taken the horizontal translation for both so that they hit~$\beta^{-1/2}$ for the first time at $u=0$. \end{lemma} \begin{proof} This follows from some standard properties of Bessel processes, which can be found in \cite[Section~3]{dms2014mating}.
+(See, for example, \cite[Lemma~3.6]{dms2014mating}.)
+In particular, \begin{itemize} \item If $B$ is a standard Brownian motion and $a \in \R$, then the process given by $e^{B_t + at}$ reparameterized to have quadratic variation $dt$ is a Bessel process of dimension $2+2a$.
+Applying this to the process $X$, we see that $e^{(\gamma/2) X_t}$ reparameterized to have quadratic variation $dt$ is a Bessel process of dimension $4-8/\gamma^2$.
+Sending $r \to -\infty$ corresponds to taking the starting point of the Bessel process to be equal to $0$. \item Conditioning $X$ to exceed the value $\gamma^{-1} \log (\beta^{-1})$ is equivalent to conditioning $e^{(\gamma/2) X_t}$ to exceed the value $\beta^{-1/2}$. \end{itemize} \end{proof}

 \begin{lemma} Suppose that we have the same setup as described in Proposition~\ref{prop::cone_to_sphere}.
 Let $E_{r,\epsilon}$ be as in~\eqref{eqn::tau_r_e_r_eps_def} and $E_{r,\beta}'$ be as in~\eqref{eqn::e_c_beta_def}.
 Then we have both